 Who is eligible for Catmail?

-All currently enrolled undergraduate students and alumni of Ohio University at all campuses are given a Catmail account.
+All current enrolled graduate students, undergraduate students, and current applicants of Ohio University at all campuses are automatically given a Catmail account.

 I'm an employee at Ohio University.
 Can I get a Catmail Account?